MIDFIELDR/midfieldr/README.md

 [**midfielddata**](https://midfieldr.github.io/midfielddata/) is an R data package that provides a proportionate stratified sample of the MIDFIELD research data.
 The sample contains anonymized SURs for nearly 98,000 undergraduates at 12 institutions from 1987–2016.
-We refer these sample data tables as the MIDFIELD *practice* data, suitable for practice working with SURs but not for drawing inferences about program attributes or student experiences.
+We refer to these sample data tables as the MIDFIELD *practice* data, suitable for practice working with SURs but not for drawing inferences about program attributes or student experiences.
 The practice data are characterized in Table 1.